+New Business

+1. Warrant Article to Study the Feasibility of Developing Offshore Wind Power letter of support to the Governor, if granted, that would be all that was necessary.
+It was indicated the communities of Dover, Durham and Portsmouth have already provided support in this fashion.

-- 31 New Business - 1.
-Warrant Article to Study the Feasibility of Developing Offshore Wind Power - 34 Submitted by Mary Beth Raven - Resident Math Beth Raven requests that the Town Council consider putting a warrant article on the ballot for the spring of 2018, which relates to joining existing efforts in Massachusetts and Maine - to study the feasibility of developing offshore wind power in the Gulf of Maine. - 38 - 39 Chairman Harrington spoke of a communication received from the Town Manager, notifying her a - 40 Town resident has reached out wishing to get the matter on the ballot as a warrant article.
-Ms. Raven - 41 was informed, were she to bring the matter before the Council with a request that the Council write a - 42 letter of support to the Governor, if granted, that would be all that was necessary.
-It was indicated the - 43 communities of Dover, Durham and Portsmouth have already provided support in this fashion. - 44 - 44 45 Ms. Raven was informed she could request the matter be placed on the ballot as a Warrant Article, - 46 which would require 50 signatures of support from registered voters in the Town.
-From that point, the - 47 Town Council would conduct a Public Hearing.
-By this method, the Council retains the ability to - 48 decide whether the matter would appear on the ballot.
+Submitted by Mary Beth Raven Resident Math Beth Raven requests that the Town Council consider putting a warrant article on the ballot for the spring of 2018, which relates to joining existing efforts in Massachusetts and Maine to study the feasibility of developing offshore wind power in the Gulf of Maine.

+Chairman Harrington spoke of a communication received from the Town Manager, notifying her a Town resident has reached out wishing to get the matter on the ballot as a warrant article.
+Ms. Raven was informed, were she to bring the matter before the Council with a request that the Council write a

+Ms. Raven was informed she could request the matter be placed on the ballot as a Warrant Article, which would require 50 signatures of support from registered voters in the Town.
+From that point, the Town Council would conduct a Public Hearing.
+By this method, the Council retains the ability to decide whether the matter would appear on the ballot.

-- 1 - 2 Another option is to obtain 500 signatures of support from registered voters in the Town.
-The Town - 3 Council would conduct a Public Hearing.
-The Town Council should choose whether to endorse the 4 request, and it would be placed on the ballot. - 5 Town Manager Cabanel added, because the Town Council has authority over anything that is not - 6 related to finances, the Council would not be obligated to send a letter even if 500 signatures were - 7 garnered, and the item appeared on the ballot and passed by a vote of the citizenry. - 8
+Another option is to obtain 500 signatures of support from registered voters in the Town.
+The Town Council would conduct a Public Hearing.
+The Town Council should choose whether to endorse the request, and it would be placed on the ballot.

+Town Manager Cabanel added, because the Town Council has authority over anything that is not related to finances, the Council would not be obligated to send a letter even if 500 signatures were garnered, and the item appeared on the ballot and passed by a vote of the citizenry.

-9 Town Manager Cabanel recommended Ms. Raven appear before the Council with a request for a letter10 of support.
+Town Manager Cabanel recommended Ms. Raven appear before the Council with a request for a letter of support.